mavidser/mavidser.github.io/content/posts/diary-of-a-new-employee.md

 #### Wednesday

 We got news that some outside "experts" would be coming in over the weekend for inspection.
-Most likely in response to the concerns of the investors and the insurance company.
+Most likely in response to the concerns of investors and the insurance company over the lawsuit.
 VCs are sending this mathematician who deals with risk-prediction models (I think?).
 On the other hand, John, our CEO, is also bringing in some famous academics who'd likely give us the required endorsement without much fuss.

 Got to know more of my team today.
 Ray's the cheif engineer.
 Good guy, heavy smoker.
 We really need a policy against smoking indoors here.
 This is not the 80s.
 Dennis turned out to be a bit of an ass though.
 There's a lot of misplaced ego in him for building the system foundation.